 The CAP mode controls how a CAP will be used for cartridge enters and ejects.
 The following table describes the valid CAP modes.
-"Displaying CAP Information" on page 104 for procedures for determining the CAP mode.
-See the command, "set cap mode" on page 275 for information about changing the CAP mode.
+See "Displaying CAP Information" on page 9-5 for procedures for determining the CAP mode.
+See the command, "query cap" on page 13-43 for information about changing the CAP mode.

-HINT: You cannot change a CAP's mode while the CAP is in use.
+HINT: You cannot change a CAP mode while the CAP is in use.
 That is, if the door is open during either manual or automatic enter operations, you cannot change its mode until you complete the enter operation.